reflectoring/reflectoring.github.io/_posts/2021-05-03-designing-a-aws-cdk-project.md

 The parameters never leave our CDK apps, which means we don't have to pass them around in scripts or command line parameters!

-You might remember the `Outputs` section in the CloudFormation template in chapter ["Getting Warm with AWS"](#getting-warm) and wonder why we're not using the feature of CloudFormation output parameters.
+If you have read ["Getting Started with AWS CloudFormation"](/getting-started-with-aws-cloudformation) you might remember the `Outputs` section in the CloudFormation template and wonder why we're not using the feature of CloudFormation output parameters.
 With the `CfnOutput` level 1 construct, CDK actually supports CloudFormation outputs.

 These outputs, however, are tightly coupled with the *stack* that creates them, while we want to create output parameters for *constructs* that can later be composed into a stack.
 Also, the SSM store serves as a welcome overview of all the parameters that exist across different environments, which makes debugging configuration errors a lot easier.